Manifold Finance (FOLD) Achieves Self Reported Market Capitalization of $133.07 Million

 About Manifold Finance

-Manifold Finance’s genesis date was May 27th, 2021.
+Manifold Finance launched on May 27th, 2021.
 Manifold Finance’s total supply is 2,000,000 tokens.
-Manifold Finance’s official website is manifoldfinance.com.
 Manifold Finance’s official Twitter account is @foldfinance and its Facebook page is accessible here.
+The official website for Manifold Finance is manifoldfinance.com.

 YCabal creates a virtualized mempool (i.e. a MEV-relay network) that aggregates transactions (batching), such transactions include: